NeuroNetMem/PowerPixelsPipeline/README.md

 ## First time use

 After installing all the necessary components you can set up your pipeline for use.
+1. Open your Anaconda or Miniforge prompt.
-1. Activate your environment ```conda activate pixelzord```
+2. Activate your environment by typing ```conda activate pixelzord```
-2. Navigate to the cloned repository
+3. Navigate to the cloned repository
-3. Generate setting JSON files ```python generate_setting_files.py```
+4. Generate setting JSON files ```python generate_json_files.py```
-4. Open settings.json and fill in your settings (explanations of each item can be found in generate_setting_files.py)
+5. Open settings.json and fill in your settings (explanations of each item can be found in generate_setting_files.py)
-5. Open nidq.wiring.json and fill in the synchronization channels you have in use
+6. Open nidq.wiring.json and fill in the synchronization channels you have in use
-6. (Optional) Generate spike sorter setting file ```python get_default_sorter_params.py -s SPIKE_SORTER``` in which SPIKE_SORTER should be the sorter you want to use (see https://spikeinterface.readthedocs.io/en/latest/modules/sorters.html#supported-spike-sorters for all options).
-Adjust the spike sorter settings by editing the generated JSON file.
-For example, when using Kilosort it's recommended to set minfr_goodchannels to 0.
+7. (Optional) If you are planning on using a spike sorter other than Kilosort 2.5 or 3, you can generate the parameter file for this sorter by typing ```python get_default_sorter_params.py -s SPIKE_SORTER``` in which SPIKE_SORTER should be the sorter you want to use (see https://spikeinterface.readthedocs.io/en/latest/modules/sorters.html#supported-spike-sorters for all options).
+The default parameter file for your sorter will appear in the spikesorter_param_file folder and you can adjust any parameters you wish in there.

+*Recommended parameters for Kilosort 2.5 and 3 are provided in the spikesorter_param_files folder, you can change these if you want but bear in mind that, because they come with the repository, they will be overwritten when you pull any new changes from the repo.*

 ## Usage workflow